-This section of the 39 Essex Chambers web site includes recent articles and newsletters on planning, environment and property law by members of a set of chambers with expertise in this area.
+The “Resources and Seminars” section of the 39 Essex Chambers web site includes recent articles and news on planning, environment and property law by members of a set of chambers with expertise in this area.

 Commons Commissioners were appointed from 1971 under the Commons Registration Act 1965 to settle disputed entries in local authority registers of common land and town and village greens and to determine the ownership of unclaimed common land and greens.
 Decisions were issued from 1972 onwards.
 Most decisions of the Commons Commissioners are available to download from this section of the web site of the Association of Commons Registration Authorities (formerly the Commons and Greens Registration and Management Association).
 The Commons Commissioners were abolished on 1 December 2010.

-The Department for Communities and Local Government (DCLG) is a central government department with responsibilities which include regional and local government, planning, building regulations, housing, homelessness, social exclusion, and fire and rescue services.
+The Ministry of Housing, Communities and Local Government (MHCLG – formerly the Department for Communities and Local Government) is a ministerial department with responsibilities which include regional and local government, planning, building regulations, housing, homelessness, social exclusion, and fire and rescue services.
 This section of the GOV.UK web site provides information on the department’s activities, policies, publications and announcements.
 Specific publications, such as guidance, consultation papers, circulars, statistics and research reports, may best be found by conducting a Publications search.

 The Planning Appeals Commission (PAC) is an independent appellate body which deals with a range of land use planning issues and related matters in Northern Ireland.
 The site includes information, forms and guidance for appellants.
 There is a quick link to appeal decisions of the last few months, and within Publications a “Digest” section covering recent appeals, inquiries and hearings.
 The site also provides information on Northern Ireland’s Water Appeals Commission.